-For Recording Block 2 of Series 1, there were extensive modifications made to the Colony Cream Aztec.
+For Recording Block 2 of Series 1, further, and more extensive, modifications were made to the Colony Cream Aztec.
 These alterations initially lead fans to believe that there was a third filming prop for Series 1, when in fact it was actually just the revamped Colony Cream Aztec prop all along.
 The modified Aztec prop became known to fans as "The Wide Slider" Sonic Screwdriver.
 Although, given this information, it should more accurately be named "The Wide Slider Aztec".